 Quebec police arrest naked, handcuffed fugitive north of Montreal

 Police say they don't know why he was no longer wearing clothes when he was recaptured this morning in Sainte-Sophie, 60 kilometres northwest of Montreal.
-CHARLOTTETOWN, P.E.I. - On Monday, May 15, Charlottetown Police received reports of graffiti in the Parkdale area of the city and it is investigating.
+Carbonear, N.L. - The RCMP in Harbour Grace need some help identifying a many they say was involved in an incident at the Canadian Tire store in Carbonear on Wednesday.

 Add your comments below